JonathanJustavino/quic-benchmark/README.md

 ### Comparison transmitted Bytes in summary

-The information of the given flowcharts and documentiation summarized:
+The information of the given flowcharts and documentation summarized:

 | | TCP+TLS | QUIC |
 | ------------ | ------------ | ------------- |